npont/Bioinformatics-General-Information/README.md

 # Bioinformatics-General-Information
-This repository encompasses list of bioinformatics tools, and all my coding notes.
+This repository encompasses a list of bioinformatics tools, and all my coding notes.